chapman-cs510-2017f/cw-10-alice/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.

 *pointer is hard and easy to make mistake.
+This classwork also helped with figuring out how vectors are named within c, and how you can "pass by value" and "pass by reference".
+Sometimes it may be more useful to pass by value instead of pass by reference.

 ## Honor Pledge